Gonzalo González (footballer, born 1993)

-Gonzalo Federico González Pereyra (born 7 October 1993) is an Uruguayan professional footballer who plays as a midfielder for Ecuadorian Serie A club Delfín.
+Gonzalo Federico González Pereyra (born 7 October 1993) is an Uruguayan professional footballer who plays as a midfielder.

 Career

-González's career began in 2013 with Danubio of the Uruguayan Primera División, making his professional debut on 8 December in a 2–0 win over El Tanque Sisley.
+González began his career in 2013 with Danubio of the Uruguayan Primera División, making his professional debut on 8 December in a 2–0 win over El Tanque Sisley.
 This late-season fixture ended up being his only appearance of the 2013–14 campaign, although Danubio finished as league champion.
 Over the following four seasons, he made 55 more appearances.
 His lone goal with the club came on the final match-day of the 2017 season, during a 1–0 win against Boston River on 3 December.
 Incidentally, this was his final appearance with the club, yet his game-winning goal ensured Danubio's place in the 2018 Copa Sudamericana.

 In January 2018, González joined Argentine Primera División side Arsenal Sarandí.
 His first appearance for Arsenal Sarandí came on 4 February versus Gimnasia La Plata, playing the full 90 minutes of a 0–0 draw.

 Five months later, he made the move to Apollon Smyrnis, signing a one-year deal with the Athens-based club.

 González signed with Ecuadorian Serie A side Delfín in January 2022.

+In January 2023, González signed with Peruvian Primera División side Cienciano.